 STST also manufactures a tonearm called the Vertex, which is available at 9″, 10″ or 12″ length.
 The Motus can be supplied in a larger plinth, in order to accommodate 12″ tonearms.
 The Motus II is generally supplied to take 9″ and 10″ tonearms, and it was the 9″ that I reviewed.

 To complete the system, I sourced an Etsuro Urushi moving-coil cartridge from Japan via the Excel Sound Corporation: you may know them from encountering their lower-cost Hana cartridges.

-As with the NAD C 558 reviewed on the preceding pages, I listen to high-energy jazz from Joe Jackson and Beatles parodies from The Rutles and I note how the upper frequencies are well-behaved and sophisticated, but still retaining a bass grunt, when required.
+As with the NAD C 558, I listen to high-energy jazz from Joe Jackson and Beatles parodies from The Rutles and I note how the upper frequencies are well-behaved and sophisticated, but still retaining a bass grunt, when required.
 There is also an impressive precision on offer here, no doubt aided by the direct-drive basis of the turntable that also helps to provide a comforting reliability to the presentation as a whole.

 Jazz-based piano playing has a calm, naturalistic yet easy-going flow, while the lead vocal remains lean.
 Meanwhile, the rock track offers a superb degree of midrange insight with a beautiful reading of the lead vocal, along with strong and forceful bass.

 The Motus II turntable patrols across every single frequency, never allowing a wayward note nor a wobbling crescendo to encroach upon it.
 Emotion might not be too high up in terms of its sonic priorities, but accuracy and a meticulous application to detail certainly is – music is transcribed diligently, with perfect accuracy, but also with an easy, unhurried nature.